 For many companies, a DEI journey begins as an ethical imperative and with a goal for increasing team engagement, but what is sometimes less apparent is the competitive advantage and financial upside of prioritizing DEI.

-- Higher Revenue: Ethnically diverse companies are 35% more likely to yield higher revenue, while gender diverse companies are 15% more likely to yield higher revenue13.
+- Higher revenue: Ethnically diverse companies are 35% more likely to yield higher revenue, while gender diverse companies are 15% more likely to yield higher revenue.

-- Increased Earnings: In the US, companies that increase racial and ethnic diversity on senior boards enjoy a 0.8% increase in earnings before interest and tax (EBIT), while their counterparts in the UK see a 3.5% increase13.
+- Increased earnings: In the US, companies that increase racial and ethnic diversity on senior boards enjoy a 0.8% increase in earnings before interest and tax (EBIT), while their counterparts in the UK see a 3.5% increase.

-- Increased Profitability: An international survey across 15 countries and more than 1,000 large companies found that companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability than companies in the fourth quartile, up from 21% in 201718.
+- Increased profitability: An international survey across 15 countries and more than 1,000 large companies found that companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability than companies in the fourth quartile, up from 21% in 2017.

-- Increased Overall Performance & Innovation: In a recent Harvard Business Review article, Sylvia Ann Hewlett, Melinda Marshall, and Laura Sherbin identified and highlighted companies with what they called “two-dimensional diversity.”
+- Increased overall performance and innovation: In a recent Harvard Business Review article, Sylvia Ann Hewlett, Melinda Marshall, and Laura Sherbin identified and highlighted companies with what they called “two-dimensional diversity.”
 The leaders of these businesses had at least three inherent diversity traits and three acquired ones (culled from experience).
-By correlating diversity in leadership with market outcomes as reported by respondents, we learned that companies with 2-D diversity out-innovate and out-perform others20.
+By correlating diversity in leadership with market outcomes as reported by respondents, we learned that companies with 2-D diversity out-innovate and out-perform others.

-- Increased Innovation: In a study published in Innovation: Management, Policy & Practice, the authors analyzed levels of gender diversity in research and development teams from 4,277 companies in Spain.
-Using statistical models, they found that companies with more women were more likely to introduce radical new innovations into the market over a two-year period21.
+- Increased innovation: In a study published in Innovation: Management, Policy & Practice, the authors analyzed levels of gender diversity in research and development teams from 4,277 companies in Spain.
+Using statistical models, they found that companies with more women were more likely to introduce radical new innovations into the market over a two-year period.

 Innovation depends on a variety of perspectives and ideologies and is especially important in the healthcare industry, which is constantly adapting and changing to meet the needs of a growing patient population.
 New and brilliant innovation is not possible without inviting people with different experiences to the table and creating a safe space to share ideas.